codeintegrity-ai/mutahunter/README.md

 - [x] **Fault Injection:** Utilize advanced LLM models to inject context-aware faults into the codebase, ensuring comprehensive mutation testing.
 - [x] **Language Support:** Expand support to include various programming languages.
 - [x] **Support for Other Coverage Report Formats:** Add compatibility for various coverage report formats.
+- [ ] **Mutant Analysis:** Automatically analyze survived mutants to identify potential weaknesses in the test suite.
+Any suggestions are welcome!

 ### Continuous Integration and Deployment